Steve Boxall: Career

 Boxall rode for Rye House Raiders in the Conference League and in 2005 won the Riders' Championship.
 The final was held on 27 August at Rye House Stadium.

-Also in 2005, he won the Premier League Championship with the Rye House Rockets, and he did so again in 2007.
+Also in 2005, Boxall won the Premier League Championship with the Rye House Rockets, and he did so again in 2007.

-In 2013, eight years after his first success, he won the Riders' Championship for the second time.
+In 2013, eight years after his first success, Boxall won the Riders' Championship for the second time.

 In 2018, Boxall was banned from speedway for two years after being selected for a random drugs and alcohol test in a meeting between Kent and Plymouth at Central Park Stadium on Monday 6 August.
 He refused to take the test and left the circuit.
 As a result, he was handed a two-year ban by the Speedway Control Bureau.
 Boxall subsequently retired from speedway after being handed the two-year ban.

-He returned to the sport five years later in 2023.
+Boxall returned to the sport five years later in 2023.
 After impressing during practice runs on the Isle of Wight, he signed for the Berwick Bullets in the National Development League and then in August came into the Berwick main team as an injury replacement.